 Antioxidants help to protect your dog’s cells from damage and boost his immune system, so he can better fight off illness and stay healthy.
 Boldly colored fruits and vegetables are some of the best sources of antioxidants, so many of the best foods incorporate them in their recipes.

-These types of fruits and vegetables also help improve the flavor of a food, so dogs often enjoy foods containing things like blueberries, carrots and apples.
+These types of fruits and vegetables also help improve the flavor of dog food, so dogs often enjoy foods containing things like blueberries, carrots, and apples.
 This makes them doubly valuable for your pet.

 Winner: BLUE Buffalo